TIBCOSoftware/mashling-recipes/recipes/rest-conditional-gateway/README.md

-# RestTrigger to RestInvoker with conditional dispatch recipe
+# RestTrigger to RestInvoker with conditional dispatch
 This recipe routes the http request to corresponding handler based on the content.

 ## Installation